 Commercial loans and leases as of June 30, 2014 increased by \$165.1 million or 7% from December 31, 2013.
 Commercial and industrial loans increased by \$77.6 million or 9% from December 31, 2013 due to an increase in corporate demand for funding from new and existing customers.
 Commercial mortgage loans increased by \$98.0 million or 8% from December 31, 2013 primarily due to increased demand from new and existing customers as both investors and owner occupants looked to refinance and/or acquire new real estate assets, reflective of the strong Hawaii real estate market.
-Also contributing to the increase in commercial mortgage loans increased by \$14.1 million or 13% from December 31, 2013 primarily due to increase detail increased by \$14.1 million or 13% from December 31, 2013 primarily due to increase was partially offset by the aforementioned loans transferred to the commercial mortgage loan portfolio.
+Also contributing to the increase in commercial mortgage loans was the transfer of construction loans into the commercial mortgage loan portfolio in the first quarter of 2014.
+Construction loans increased by \$14.1 million or 13% from December 31, 2013 primarily due to increased activity in construction projects such as condominiums and low-income housing.
+The construction loan increase was partially offset by the aforementioned loans transferred to the commercial mortgage loan portfolio.
 Lease financing decreased by \$24.6 million or 9% from December 31, 2013 primarily due to a lessee exercising its early buy-out option on an aircraft leveraged lease in the first quarter of 2014.